dvklopfenstein/timetracker/docs/overview.md

 `trk` is intended to work in a git repo containing a project developed by multiple researchers.
-The project time for each researcher is stored in one csv file per researcher.
+The project time for each researcher is stored in one CSV file per researcher.
-This ensures that there are no conflicts in the csv files as multiple researchers work on the same project at the same time.
+This ensures that there are no conflicts in the CSV files as multiple researchers work on the same project at the same time.

-The project csv files can be stored within the git-managed project or outside of the project directory.
+The project CSV files can be stored within the git-managed project or outside of the project directory.
-The location of the projct csv files is set when time tracking is initialized within the repo using `trk init --csvdir`.
+The location of the projct CSV files is set when time tracking is initialized within the repo using `trk init --csvdir`.
-If the `--csvdir` is ommitted, the csv files are stored in the root directory of the project repo.
+If the `--csvdir` is ommitted, the CSV files are stored in the root directory of the project repo.
-An example of initializing `trk` to store store csv files within a project subdirectory is:
+An example of initializing `trk` to store store
+CSV files within a project subdirectory is:
 `trk init --csvdir doc/timetracking/`.
 The subdirectory `doc/timetracking/` must be created by the researcher, which is commonly done with `mkdir -p doc/timetracking`.
-The csv files can be hand-edited, if desired by a researcher.
+The CSV files can be hand-edited, if desired by a researcher.

 ## export
-Multiple csv files are concatenated (strung together one by one) into a single csv file using the `trk export` command.
+Multiple CSV files are concatenated (strung together one by one) into a single CSV file using the `trk export` command.

 ## Multi-platform support
 `trk` is compatible with most operating systems.